TomPrint/Toolman/readme.txt

 - import loading spiner into WorkerItems.js - create loading state and create logic in render
 - update styling and fix button in admin panel

-02/12 - delete user modal
-- create DeleteUserModal
-- passing props with onSubmit
-- invoking a delete function in ManageUser when modal is confirmed 25/11 - updates in itemModel and views + tailwind styles
+25/11 - updates in itemModel and views + tailwind styles
 - add transition to delete button in ManageUser
 - in WorkerItems - show the name of the Item Owner.